KenzieOSS/KanvasPlayer/README.md

 behalf before you run it.

 ## Disclaimer
-The flags that Spotify needs for this to work cause a minor security flaw, allowing any websocket to connect to Spotify's backend
+The flags that Spotify needs for this to work cause a minor security flaw, allwoing any websocket to connect to Spotify's backend
 Also this project is quite fragile a single update from Spotify changing stuff about how canvases work can break it at any moment

 ## Requirements